r3ply/r3ply/site/content/_index.md

 - **Flexible to use** how you want! (e.g. `cc` a friend on a comment)
 - Familiar experience... everybody knows how to send an email

-By reusing mature and platform agnostic technology – like email – you allow your site visitors to truly bring their own client, offering a native app experience for writing.
+By reusing mature, platform-agnostic technology — like email — you let your visitors use their own clients, offering a native writing experience.

 In our view this is a much preferable experience to the alternatives of requiring social media logins, or each website having to implement/embed a text editor.